oscarpark0/Simple-Word-Counter/README.md

 # Overview

-Sum Select is a practical tool to streamline browsing and editing tasks.
+Simple Word Counter is a practical tool to streamline browsing and editing tasks.
 With a simple highlight, this Chrome extension promptly provides word and character count of text.

 # Features